ralphcajipe/cs0065/README.md

 Source Code for (Intelligent Systems) CS0065's lectures and labs

 TODO: <br>
-1. Improve the Spam Detection model
+1. Improve the Spam Detection model.
+Research about the highest accuracy ever accomplished to date.